 The following organizations provide wonderful opportunities to study netsuke and to make friends with like-minded people with similar interests.
 Please contact the group you are interested in for details about their activities and membership.

 Founded in 1975, the Japan Netsuke Society is the largest organization of those interested in netsuke in Japan, with more than 100 members.
 Meetings comprising fascinating lectures and friendly discussions are held four times a year in Tokyo and other cities in Japan.

-The Society publishes a biannual color journal Netsuke no Shizuku (included in the cost of membership),which includes articles and meeting reports.
+The Society publishes a biannual color journal Netsuke no Shizuku (included in the cost of membership),which includes articles and meeting reports, all in Japanese language.

 To mark the 20th and 30th anniversaries, the Society held exhibitions at Mikimoto Hall in Ginza, Tokyo, while the 40th was at the Tobacco and Salt Museum, Tokyo, which displayed the wonderful netsuke collections of its members.

 The INS is the world’s largest netsuke organization, devoted to the study and collection of netsuke and other related objects.
 The Society was founded in the United States in 1975, and it now boasts several hundred members in over 30 countries.

-The membership includes a very informative quarterly magazine in color, called the International Netsuke Society Journal (or INS Journal), to which members contribute articles and discuss various aspects of netsuke and related art forms.
+The membership includes a very informative quarterly magazine in color, called the International Netsuke Society Journal (or INS Journal), to which members contribute articles and discuss various aspects of netsuke and related art forms in English language.